aeternity/tutorials/sophia-token-exchange-contract-1.md

 mkdir ~/exchangeContract
 ```

-Go to a newly created folder and initialize the æpp:
+Go to the newly created folder and initialize the æpp:
 ```
 cd ~/exchangeContract
 forgae init